Architecture & Art, Paris, Travel

 Dinner:

-Le Petit Retro is in the 16th – I love this little bistro, classic Parisian food and very cute décor and off the beaten path in the 16th arrondisement.
+Le Petit Retro is in the 16th – I love this little bistro, classic Parisian food, a historic zinc bar and very cute décor and off the beaten path in the 16th arrondisement.
 Be sure to make a reservation!

 Evening: